HODL-Community/vanity-sol-gpu/README.md

 # Vanity ETH GPU

-A GPU-accelerated Ethereum vanity address generator that runs entirely in your browser.
+A fast Ethereum vanity address generator that runs entirely in your browser.

 ## Features

-- **Full GPU Acceleration** - secp256k1 + Keccak-256 computed entirely on GPU via WebGPU
+- **Multi-threaded** - Uses Web Workers for parallel address generation
 - **Privacy First** - All computations run locally in your browser, no server communication
 - **Custom Prefix/Suffix** - Find addresses starting or ending with your desired characters
 - **Case Sensitive** - Optional EIP-55 checksum matching